-Towels and bedding are often needed by animal shelters or vets.
+Old towels and sheets are often needed by animal shelters or vets.
 Contact your local shelter or vet to see if they will accept them.

 Many charities sell second-hand goods and clothing via shops.
 They're great places to pick up a bargain and help a great cause at the same time!

-However, please donate wisely. charities are paying $13 million a year to send unusable donations to landfill which represents 60,000 tonnes of waste.
+However, please donate wisely.
+Charities are paying $13 million a year to send unusable donations to landfill which represents 60,000 tonnes of waste.
 If you’re unsure whether your clothing is in good enough condition to donate, follow the golden rule for donations: if you would gift it to a friend or family member, then it’s in good enough condition to donate to a charity shop.

 Many charity stores will also accept unwanted household items that are in good condition such as appliances, glassware, crockery, accessories, ornaments, jewellery, books, CDs and DVDs, records and furniture.

-Before setting out to donate unwanted items to a charity shop, however, please contact them first to ensure that they can accept your unwanted items.
+Before setting out to donate unwanted items to a charity shop, however, please contact them first to ensure they can accept your unwanted items.

-Dress For Success and Fitted For Work are both programs in Australia that help women experiencing disadvantage to find work and keep it.
-They do this by providing free professional attire, career mentoring and development, and transition-to-work programs.
+Dress For Success and Fitted for Work are both programs in Australia that help women experiencing disadvantage to find work and keep it.
+They do this by providing free programs, professional attire, and career mentoring and development.
 Visit their websites to find out what type of clothing is suitable to donate or other ways that you can help.

 Clothing Cleanup offers a pick-up service in Sydney for wearable clothing, shoes, handbags, accessories (including hats, belts, scarves) and manchester.